besnik/tutorials/nginx/readme.md

 For quick setup or simple apps you might directly extend `/etc/nginx/nginx.conf`.

-As example we are fowarding http requests to the running docker containers or gunicorn web server:
+In the below example we are fowarding http requests to the running docker container and gunicorn web server that both sits on the same server as Nginx:

 ```
 ...